-B2B + B2C content writer specializing in emerging tech, entrepreneurship, real estate, higher ed and travel.
+B2B + B2C content writer specializing in emerging tech and entrepreneurship, travel and food, higher ed.

 Home on the range: Wild times for ranchlands as appraisers see a mad rush for wide open spaces